GraphScope/GART/README.md

     # The host name part of the account name, if omitted, defaults to '%'.
     CREATE USER 'maxwell'@'localhost' IDENTIFIED BY '123456';

-    # Grant replication and read-only priviledes
+    # Grant replication and read-only privileges
     GRANT SELECT, REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'maxwell'@'localhost';

-    # Grant priviledes on the database "maxwell"
+    # Grant privileges on the database "maxwell"
     GRANT ALL ON maxwell.* TO 'maxwell'@'localhost';
     ```